alex000kim/ImReg/README.md

 Nagashima, Sei, et al. "A subpixel image matching technique using phase-only correlation."
 Intelligent Signal Processing and Communications, 2006.
 ISPACS'06.
 International Symposium on.
 IEEE, 2006.

+Rule of thumb:
+- `MI` is slow, but better at registering multi-modal images
+- `POC` is fast, but might have issues if images have significant differences (i.e. X-ray vs CT scan vs MRI)

 --------------------